makrai/notes/frege892-sinn-bedeut.md

 and dependent clauses, this is often achieved merely by using the present tense of the verb, which in such a case however does not indicate the temporal present.
 This grammatical form is then the indefinite indicator in the main and subordinate clauses.
-An example of this is: `When the

-Sun is in the tropic of Cancer, the longest day in the northern hemisphere from Denmark, Prussia and Austria quarrelled.'
-In this version, it is surely sufficiently clear that the sense is not to be taken as having as a part the thought that Schleswig-Holstein was once separated from Denmark, but that this is the necessary presupposition in order for the expression `after the separation of Schleswig-Holstein from Denmark` to have any reference
+An example of this is: _When the Sun is in the tropic of Cancer, the longest day in the northern hemisphere from Denmark, Prussia and Austria quarrelled._ In this version, it is surely sufficiently clear that the sense is not to be taken as having as a part the thought that Schleswig-Holstein was once separated from Denmark, but that this is the necessary presupposition in order for the expression `after the separation of Schleswig-Holstein from Denmark` to have any reference